-The three-bedroomed flat is on the first floor of a pink building in Block A in Lalmatia (see map below).
+The three-bedroomed apartment is on the first floor of a pink building in Block A in Lalmatia (see map below).
 I am sharing with fellow volunteer Elizabeth from Kenya.
 Her friend Rorie, a volunteer from the Philippines based downriver in the Barisal region, uses the third room when she is in Dhaka.
 There is a very obliging and helpful caretaker called Kabir in charge of the building (which is entirely occupied by VSO volunteers).
 He also acts as a night-watchman and lives in a room on the ground floor.

 I spent quite a bit of time trying to make my room ‘my own’.
 The most part of two days were spent cleaning.
-I procured a small bookstand from the store-room in the VSO office, and picked up bed linen and a few other bits and pieces from local markets.
+I procured a small bookstand from the store-room in the VSO office, and picked up bed-linen and a few other bits and pieces from local markets.
 It already had a desk and a set of drawers.
 Because of the humidity and the ubiquitous layers of Dhakan dust, I am trying to keep as much as I can in air-tight bags.
 I brought one of the purple mosquito nets from the induction flat and faced the task of repairing tears in the meshing: I felt like a fisherman mending my nets!
-Once I had unpacked and finished my room ‘makeover’, I began to feel a little more at home.
+Once I had unpacked and finished the room ‘makeover’, I began to feel a little more at home.

 What I love about my room is its window to the sights and sounds of life on the streets below.
 I can stand there for hours watching: there’s always something happening and always something that surprises me.
-I miss being woken by the sound of the call to prayer, from the mosque near the induction flat.
+I miss being woken by the sound of the call to prayer from the mosque near the induction flat.
 Because I’m further from mosques here, I am only occasionally woken by a muezzin.
 There is no shortage of other sounds though: throughout the night there is the sound of screeching cats and whistle blowing, the latter from guards on local night-watch.
 They blow a whistle when they see someone approaching during late-night or early-morning hours.
 The whistle puts both the neighbourhood and the late-night walker on notice and both are thus protected.
-On weekend mornings I wake to the chanting of street vendors selling their wares – everything from live chickens to clanking door locks.
+On weekend mornings, I wake to the chanting of street vendors selling their wares: everything from live chickens to clanking door-locks.
 Beggars and alms collectors, in groups or individually, call out in song and prayer, inviting donations.
 Then there is the rickshaw-puller’s ‘Hup!’
-‘Ey je!’ and the less pleasant sounds of incessant throat clearing, and the hawking and spitting that go along with that.
+‘Ey je!’ and the less pleasant sounds of incessant throat-clearing, and the hawking and spitting that go along with that.

 Map below shows location of my flat and the VSO Office in Lalmatia, Dhaka